DeltaCopy/archlinux-kernel-manager/README.md

 Kernel data retrieved from the ALA is stored inside a toml based file inside `$HOME/.cache/archlinux-kernel-manager/kernels.toml`

-This cached file is updated every 5 days to ensure the application is kept up to date with the latest kernels.
+This cached file is updated automatically every 5 days to ensure the application is kept up to date with the latest kernels.
-Clicking on Update inside Advanced Settings, will force the application to update the cache.
+Using the Update switch inside Advanced Settings, will force the application to update the cache.

 This cache file may take a little while to generate since archived Arch kernel package data is being retrieved from the ALA.